THE WORLDS LARGEST BUCKET EXCAVATOR

 THE KRUPP BAGGER 288

-The Krupp Bagger 288 is the largest bucket wheel excavator in the world today with the ability to remove seven hundred and ninety two thousand square feet of material every twenty-four hours. (thirty three thousand square feet an hour).
+The Krupp Bagger 288 is the largest bucket wheel excavator in the world today with the ability to remove 792,000 square feet of material every 24 hours.
+(33,000 square feet an hour).

-Each of its eighteen buckets can hold twenty-two cubic feet of material, and these buckets can easily dig up five football pitches to fifty foot deep in a day.
+Each of its eighteen buckets can hold 22 cubic feet of material, and these buckets can easily dig up five football pitches to 50 foot deep in a day.

 The picture below shows the excavator operating in the German Hambach open pit mine of Rheinbraun AG.
 You can just about make out two people standing in the foreground!

-The krupp Bagger 288 always has to be photgraphed at a great distances away from it to enablecapturing all of it in view...people then dissapear due ti its size.
+The Krupp Bagger 288 always has to be photographed at a great distances away from it to enable capturing all of it in view...people then disappear due its size.

 ON THE MOVE